abhivickyvyas/gemini-fact-checker/readme/blog-post.md

 5.  **The Synthesis**: It combines the search results with its internal knowledge to form a verdict.
 6.  **The Parsing**: The client app receives raw text and metadata, which must be parsed into a structured UI card.

+### New Fact-Check Request

+This diagram shows the process when a user submits a new claim to be fact-checked.

 ```mermaid
 sequenceDiagram
     participant User